A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing on Microcontrollers and SoCs

-ElectroMagnetic Robustness (EMR) studies the impact of circuit ageing on EMC \cite{cemc-bbbl}.
-Li, Wu \etal \cite{cmsa-lwhz, msaa-wllz} studied the drift in the EM immunity of an MCU to Electrical Fast Transients (EFT) interference after accelerated ageing.
+EM Robustness (EMR) studies the impact of circuit ageing on EMC \cite{cemc-bbbl}.
+Li, Wu \etal \cite{cmsa-lwhz, msaa-wllz} analysed the drift in the EM immunity of an MCU to Electrical Fast Transients (EFT) interference after accelerated ageing.
 They aged the device in incremental steps by applying high voltage (150\% above nominal) and high temperature.
 The test setup consisted of a probe connecting the device to an EFT signal generator, which injected an interference signal between each ageing step.
-To assess whether the device was affected by the signal, errors in the executed software were monitored.
+To assess whether the device was affected by the signal, errors were monitored for the executed software.
 The authors reported failures, including self-recovering errors, soft errors (reset was needed) and complete damage.
 Failure rates increased consistently with the ageing time, as well as immunity degradation (observed as a decrement in the maximum tolerated interference voltage for some pins).
-No deep analysis was made relating internal ageing mechanisms and the observed results.
-Instead, it was speculated that: \one physical parameters of the functional components of the MCU drifted due to ageing, and \two components of the EM interference protection circuitry degraded, thus increasing susceptibility.
+No further analysis was performed relating internal ageing mechanisms under the observed results.
+Instead, authors suspected that \one physical parameters of the functional components of the MCU drifted due to ageing, and \two components of the EM interference protection circuitry degraded, thus increasing susceptibility.

-\paragraph{Discussion} Although related work reveals a clear impact of circuit degradation in the EMC and EMR of MCUs, the inner dynamics of this phenomenon are not fully clear.
-As MCUs are complex devices, it is no simple task to assess the degradation of every subsystem and their impact on the EM spectrum signature.
+\paragraph{Discussion} Although related work reveals a clear impact of circuit degradation in the EMC and EMR of MCUs, the inner dynamics of this phenomenon are still to be explored.
+As MCUs are complex devices, it is challenging to assess the degradation of every subsystem and their impact on the EM spectrum signature.
 EM measurements have not been widely developed as ageing monitoring techniques.
-This may owe to requiring external equipment and not fully grasping the correlation between system degradation (from the circuit operation point of view) and the changes in EM characteristics.
+This may owe to requiring external equipment and limited understanding of the correlation between system degradation of circuits and the changes in EM characteristics.
+This gap opens an interesting research direction for studying correlations between other ageing indicators for MCUs and SOCs (\eg SRAM startup patterns) and EMC, which could enable indirect measurements of the latter by means of cheaper and ubiquitous sensors that require no external equipment.